MeZaheer89/Excel-project/README.md

 ## 📊 Project Overview

-- **Goal**: Analyze sales and profit performance across different regions, categories, and customer segments to uncover trends and support by using data from 24 to 26.
+- **Goal**: Analyze sales and profit performance across different regions, categories, and customer segments to uncover trends and support by using data from 2024 t 2026.
 - **Tools Used**: Microsoft Excel (Pivot Tables, Charts, Formulas, conditionals, Slicers)

 ---